smittytone/HT16K33-Python/README.md

 | [8x8 bi-colour matrix LED](./docs/ht16k33matrixcolour.md) | [Adafruit 1.2-inch 8x8 bi-color LED matrix backpack](https://www.adafruit.com/product/1048) |
 | [16x8 FeatherWing matrix LED](./docs/ht16k33matrixfeatherwing.md) | [Adafruit 0.8-inch 8x16 LED Matrix FeatherWing](https://www.adafruit.com/product/3149) |

+Further drivers may be added in due course.

+## Version Numbering ##

+All of the drivers in this repo commence at version 3.0.0.
+This is because some represent the latest, but breaking releases of existing drivers I have written.
+The others have been set to 3.0.0 for consistency.

 ## License ##

 The HTK16K33 driver and subsidiary display drivers are licensed under the [MIT License](LICENSE).